AureumChaos/LEAP/docs/source/distributed.rst

 `leap_ec.distributed.synchronous` provides two components to implement synchronous individual parallel evaluations.

+* `leap_ec.distributed.synchronous.eval_population`
-* `leap_ec.distributed.synchronous.eval_population`, which evaluates an entire
-    population in parallel, and returns the evaluated population
+    which evaluates an entire population in parallel, and returns the evaluated population
+* `leap_ec.distributed.synchronous.eval_pool`
-* `leap_ec.distributed.synchronous.eval_pool`, is an pipeline operator that will collect offspring and then evaluate them all at once in parallel; the evaluated offspring are returned
+    is an pipeline operator that
+    will collect offspring and then evaluate them all at once in parallel; the evaluated offspring are returned